 Long Island is home to many advocacy groups fighting for a better world – and it is one of the most segregated and unequal regions in the country.
 How did we get here, and what can we do about it?
-In this five-part series, participants will explore the nuts and bolts of doing legislative and budget advocacy at the state level, the policy choices that have led to structural inequalities in Long Island, current campaigns that seek to address these inequalities, and how to get ready for 2021.
-These sessions will bring to the table advocates from diverse issue areas and different regions across the island.
+In this series, participants explored the nuts and bolts of doing legislative and budget advocacy at the state level, how to get ready for 2021, the policy choices that have led to structural inequalities in Long Island, and current campaigns that seek to address these inequalities.
+These sessions brought to the table advocates from diverse issue areas and different regions across the island.

 - Race & the Advocacy Landscape of Long Island (1/14/21).
 Learn how policy has fostered segregation and structural inequality, and how we can begin to undo it.
-Video coming soon.
+Watch the video here.

 - Advocacy Campaigns in Long Island (1/21/21).
 Nia Adams from the Long Island Progressive Coalition, Tela Troge from the Shinnecock Nation, and Maria Bautista from the Alliance for Quality Education join AI in a conversation about current social justice fights on Long Island and how communities are supporting each other to build a better future.
 Watch the video here.